 Salary.
-The amounts shown as salaries in the Summary Compensation Table for 2021 represent amounts actually paid during 2021 and may not be the same as base salary levels at fiscal year end.
-The salaries shown include amounts contributed to the Company's NQDCP by the Executive.
+The amounts shown as salaries in the Summary Compensation Table for 2022 represent amounts actually paid during 2022 and may not be the same as base salary levels at fiscal year end.
+The salaries shown include amounts contributed to the Company's 401(k) Plan and NQDCP by the Executive.

 Non-Equity Incentive Plan Compensation.
 The Company's MIP is designed to provide short-term incentive awards based upon the accomplishment by the Company of performance goals established at the beginning of each year.
 Awards are paid in cash during the first quarter of the following year.
-The amounts shown in the Summary Compensation Table represent amounts earned in 2021 and paid during the first quarter of 2022.
+The amounts shown in the Summary Compensation Table represent amounts earned in 2022 and paid during the first quarter of 2023.

 Stock Awards.
-In 2021, the Compensation and Management Development Committee and the Board approved grants of RSUs under the 2014 Plan to our Named Executive Officers.
+In 2022, the Compensation and Management Development Committee and the Board approved grants of RSUs under the 2014 Plan to our Named Executive Officers.
 These grants were made up of Service RSUs (one-third of total grant) and Performance RSUs (two-thirds of total grant).
 The number of shares paid out pursuant to the Performance RSUs is determined by the accomplishment of certain performance metrics established by the Board of Directors.
-For 2021 grants, the performance metrics are Adjusted EBITDA for the three-year period ending December 31, 2023 (40% weight), average return on invested capital for the three-year period ending December 31, 2023 (40% weight), average return on invested capital for the three-year period ending December 31, 2023 (40% weight) and Organic Revenue Growth (20% weight).
+For 2022 grants, the performance metrics are Adjusted EBITDA for the three-year period ending December 31, 2024 (40% weight), average return on invested capital for the three-year period ending December 31, 2024 (40% weight) and Organic Revenue Growth (20% weight).
 Performance RSUs are also subject to a relative Total Stockholder Return modifier, which adjusts payouts by up to 20% (up or down), subject to the 200% of target cap.
 All of the RSUs vest on the third anniversary of the date of grant and are payable in shares of the Company's common stock.

 Change in Pension Value and Non-Qualified Deferred Compensation Earnings.
-Amounts shown in the Change in Pension Value and Non-Qualified Deferred Compensation column of the Summary Compensation Table represent only the aggregate increase (if any) in the present value of accumulated benefits under our Supplemental Plans, as none of the Executives participated in the U.S. Consolidated Pension Plan during 2021.
+Amounts shown in the Change in Pension Value and Non-Qualified Deferred Compensation column of the Summary Compensation Table represent only the aggregate increase (if any) in the present value of accumulated benefits under our Supplemental Plans, as none of the Executives participated in the U.S. Consolidated Pension Plan during 2022.
 None of the Named Executive Officers realized above-market or preferential earnings on deferred compensation.

-2021 CEO Pay Ratio Information
+2022 CEO Pay Ratio Information